jalapic/engsoccerdata/README.md

 -  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.

--  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.
+-  maketable_all.r           - make a league table between dates or only for home/away results.

 -  games_between.r           - returns all games ever played between two teams